 Acne scars are the most severe consequence of acne that we are trying to avoid.
 Despite this, many patients suffer from scars, sometimes with disfiguring scarring.
 Some of the different types of scars include icepick scars, rolling scars, and boxcar scars.
-Fortunately, we have some of the best treatment modalities available to manage acne scarring in our Edmonton clinic.
+Fortunately, we have some of the best treatment modalities available to manage acne scarring in our Edmonton acne scar treatment clinic.
 Call our clinic to arrange a consult with our dermatologist to discuss your acne scar treatment options.
 To learn more about the treatment of active acne, click here.

 It’s almost unfair that you have to suffer through all those blemishes and pimples, only to develop acne scarring on top of it all.
 Acne scars can be red erythema, brown hyperpigmentation, and/or shallow or deep indentations.
 On occasion, acne scarring can even manifest as raised hypertrophic scars or keloids.

 Acne scars develop because of the intense inflammation that can occur at the site of an acne pimple.
 As the pore gets plugged, the wall of the follicle or gland breaks, leading to inflammation.
 If the inflammation is great enough and deep enough, the body responds with redness, hyperpigmentation, and indentation.